ibm-cloud-docs/vpc/reserved-ip.md

 In the console, reserved IP addresses that are labeled "unbound" might be bound to a resource that can't be displayed.

-**Issue:** The instance metadata API does not currently support reserved IPs.
+**Issue:** The metadata API does not currently support reserved IPs.

 **Workaround:** Continue to use the `primary_ipv4_address` property to retrieve the IP address for each network interface on an instance.
 See the [VPC Metadata API](/apidocs/vpc-metadata).